inconvergent/desert/README.md

 ## Examples

-Tentative examples can be seen in `examples`.
+Tentative examples can be seen in `./examples`.

 ## Dependencies